timescale/docs/promscale/installation/docker.md

 </procedure>

-If you are using Kubernetes instead of plain docker:
+If you are using Kubernetes instead of plain Docker:
 <procedure>

 1. Shutdown the Promscale Connector pods